Smasher666x/MythicPlus/README.md

 ## Disclaimer

 This project is for **educational purposes only**.

-Some files used within `Patch-Z.MPQ` are owned and licensed by Blizzard Entertainment, and all rights to those files remain with Blizzard.
+**Important Legal Notice:**
+- All graphical assets, sounds, and textures used in this project are the intellectual property of **Blizzard Entertainment, Inc.**
+- We do not own, claim ownership of, or distribute any copyrighted Blizzard content
+- Users must source these assets from their own legitimate World of Warcraft installation
+- Custom client files are required for full functionality - see [`Data/Client/README.md`](Data/Client/README.md) for setup instructions
+- This project provides only the server-side scripting framework - no Blizzard assets are included

 ---